 “A light bulb went off–I had this whole array of questions and my life changed because of that moment.”

 The second one was one here at P&G and again, it was one of those collisions of two unrelated things–an invention–that fundamentally created a whole new product category.
 One day, one of our research scientists, Paul Sagel, was working on ways to keep therapeutic agents delivered via mouthwash or toothpaste – in the mouth longer in order to be more effective.
-He was having lunch with another group of folks working in our food division–they had just developed the Glad “press and seal” technology.
+Of course, this was to increase the consumer’s dental hygiene so that when they visited their family dentistry for a checkup there would be more positive results.
+Paul was having lunch with another group of folks working in our food division–they had just developed the Glad “press and seal” technology.
 The basis for that technology was a film that has little dimples in it, thousands of little dimples.
 And when you press down, those dimples collapse and it changes the surface tension.
 That’s what makes it adhere or stick to the food storage container.
 So Paul said to them, “Have you ever put gels into the little dimples?”
 The press and seal guys are mechanical engineers and they’re looking at him like, “Why in the heck would you ever do that?
 It would never work.”
 But Paul asked for some of their materials anyway and they give him sheets of the stuff.

 He goes into his lab, cuts out several of these strips, and coats the gels that we were putting in the oral cavity onto them.
 Then he comes running into my office and he said, “I’ve figured it out!”
 And he grabs me by the shoulder and pulls his face right up to my face.
 He opens his mouth, holds his lips open with his fingers, and he said, “Look!
 It’s working!”
 And I looked inside of his mouth and I couldn’t see anything, so I said, “What’s working?”
 He peels the film off of his teeth and it had the gel within the dimples.